MaoZiming/MaoZiming.github.io/_pages/about.md

 My research areas are broadly in distributed systems, in the context of cloud, data and AI.

 * I am currently exploring a new distributed caching architecture targetting data-intensive applications that need consistent reads.
 I looked into new cache <a style="text-decoration:none" href="https://dl.acm.org/doi/10.1145/3696348.3696858" target="_blank">freshness</a> mechanisms, and ML-based <a style="text-decoration:none" href="https://www.usenix.org/conference/fast23/presentation/yang-juncheng" target="_blank">learned caches</a>.
-* I worked on <a style="text-decoration:none" href="https://github.com/skypilot-org/skypilot" target="_blank">SkyPilot</a>, a framework for running LLMs, AI, and batch jobs on any cloud, and <a style="text-decoration:none" href="https://arxiv.org/pdf/2411.01438" target="_blank">SkyServe</a>, serving AI models across regions and clouds over both Spot and On-Demand instances.
+* I worked on <a style="text-decoration:none" href="https://github.com/skypilot-org/skypilot" target="_blank">SkyPilot</a>, a framework for running LLMs, AI, and batch jobs on any cloud, <a style="text-decoration:none" href="https://arxiv.org/pdf/2411.01438" target="_blank">SkyServe</a>, serving AI models across regions and clouds over both Spot and On-Demand GPUs, and <a style="text-decoration:none" href="https://arxiv.org/pdf/2411.01438" target="_blank">using Spot GPUs for training</a>.
-* I am contributing to <a style="text-decoration:none" href="https://docs.ray.io/en/latest/data/data.html" target="_blank">Ray Data</a>, a framework for efficient and fault-tolerant execution for ML model training and inference over hetereogenous resources.
+* I contributed to <a style="text-decoration:none" href="https://docs.ray.io/en/latest/data/data.html" target="_blank">Ray Data</a>, a framework for efficient and fault-tolerant execution for ML model training and inference over hetereogenous resources.

 Some earlier projects:
 * <a style="text-decoration:none" href="https://dl.acm.org/doi/10.1145/3627703.3650072" target="_blank">Trinity</a>, a distributed data store that faciliates both fast multi-attribute queries and storage efficiency.
-* Even earlier I worked on NLP, on <a style="text-decoration:none" href="https://aclanthology.org/2022.acl-long.118/" target="_blank">document summarization</a> and <a style="text-decoration:none" href="https://aclanthology.org/2022.tacl-1.3/" target="_blank">table-based QA</a>.
+* I also worked on NLP, on <a style="text-decoration:none" href="https://aclanthology.org/2022.acl-long.118/" target="_blank">retrieval-based document summarization</a> and <a style="text-decoration:none" href="https://aclanthology.org/2022.tacl-1.3/" target="_blank">table-based question answering</a>.

 <!-- I am broadly interested in <span style="color:green; font-style:italic">Computer Systems</span>.  -->